On Functions with a Conjugate: A necessary condition

 where

-and $\omega_i$ is any solution, real or complex, of the equations~{\rm(\ref{firstthree})}. \end{lemma} \begin{proof} The quantity on the left hand side of (\ref{differentialinequality}) and in the statement of this lemma will arise repeatedly in this article.
-It is useful to introduce the notation $X$ for it.
-If $f_i=0$ then the conclusion is trivial.
+and $\omega_i$ is any solution, real or complex, of the equations~{\rm(\ref{firstthree})}. \end{lemma} \begin{proof} If $f_i=0$ then the conclusion is trivial.
 Otherwise, let us choose co\"ordinates so that $f_1=f_2=0$.
 We may also orthogonally diagonalise the quadratic form $f_{ij}$ restricted to the plane orthogonal to~$f_i$.
 In other words, we may further change co\"ordinates to arrange that $f_{12}=0$.
 Having made these choices, the quantity $X$ becomes, after a short calculation,

 Another short calculation yields

 whilst the equations (\ref{firstthree}) become

 the second two of which may be written as